marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 * collaborater 1
 * collaborator 2

 :bangbang: It is imperitive that both collaborators have each others names in their respective lists.
+Any academic dishonesty such as copying a fellow students assignment without collaborating in its completion will be severly punished as outlined by the University.

 ## Syllabus